evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

     NB ➡️ New Building job
     A1 ➡️ Alteration 1 job

-As the data file resulted to big of a file to open on my computer, I downloaded each Job Type as it own indiviual file.
-In other words, I had (3) csv files, one for each of the Job Types listed above.
+As the data file resulted too big of a file to open on my computer, I downloaded each Job Type as its individual file.
+In other words, I had (3) CSV files, one for each of the Job Types listed above.

 Each data file was then cleaned for the following:
 | Job Type | Data Cleaned For |